Tips

 For passing things like -O or -S to Python, to your compiled program, there is a command line option name --python-flag= which makes Nuitka emulate these options.

-The most important ones are supported, more can certainly be added.
+The most important ones are supported, but we will add more if a use case exists.

 Caching compilation results

-The C compiler, when invoked with the same input files, will take a long time and much CPU to compile over and over.
-Make sure you are having ccache installed and configured when using gcc (even on Windows).
+When invoked with identical input files, the C compiler will take a long time and require a lot of CPU to compile over and over.
+Make sure to have ccache installed and configured when using gcc.
 It will make repeated compilations much faster, even if things are not yet not perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.

-Nuitka will pick up ccache if it’s found in system PATH, and it will also be possible to provide if by setting NUITKA_CCACHE_BINARY to the full path of the binary, this is for use in CI systems where things might be non-standard.
+Nuitka will pick up ccache if located in system PATH, and it will also be possible to provide if by setting NUITKA_CCACHE_BINARY to the full path of the binary.
+This is for use in CI systems where things might be non-standard.

 For the MSVC compilers and ClangCL setups, using the clcache is automatic and included in Nuitka.

-On macOS and Intel, there is an automatic download of a ccache binary from our site, for arm64 arches, it’s recommended to use this setup, which installs Homebrew and ccache in there.
-Nuitka picks that one up automatically if it on that kind of machine.
-You need and should not use Homebrew with Nuitka otherwise, it’s not the best for standalone deployments, but we can take ccache from there.
+On macOS and Intel, there is an automatic download of a ccache binary from our site.
+For arm64 arches, it’s recommended to use this setup, which installs Homebrew and ccache.
+Nuitka picks that one up automatically if it is on that kind of machine.
+You need and should not use Homebrew with Nuitka; otherwise, it’s not the best for standalone deployments, but we can take ccache from there.

 export HOMEBREW_INSTALL_FROM_API=1